mmhs013/pyHomogeneity/Paper/paper.md

 Python is one of the widely used tools used by the data scientist.
 A large number of data analysis and research tools are also developed using Python.
 However, till now, there is no Python package available for the homogeneity test. `pyHomogeneity` package fills this gap.
 It is a pure Python implementation for the homogeneity test. `pyHomogeneity` can perform six homogeneity tests (three test differenct test with four variant of Buishand's test), which are widely used in time series analysis.
 Available tests in `pyHomogeneity` package are briefly discussed below:

-**Pettitt's Test:** In 1979, [@pettitt1979non] proposed a change-point detection test based on Mann-Whitney two-sample test.
+**Pettitt's Test:** In 1979, Pettitt proposed a change-point detection test based on Mann-Whitney two-sample test [@pettitt1979non].
 This test is more sensitive to detect breaks near the middle of a time series [@Mahmud2015homo].
 For the continuous dataset, Pettitt's statistics $U(k)$ can be calculated using following equation:

 \begin{equation*}
 U(k) = 2 \sum_{i=1}^n r_i - k (n + 1)